-It is a standard practice in most US Hospitals to order an IV for a laboring woman.
+It is a standard practice in most US Hospitals to order an intravenous line (mostly referred to as an IV — pronounced eye-vee) for a laboring woman.
 However, is this an entirely safe practice?
 Why do you need an IV in labor and what will it do to help your body during such an important time.
 What are the pro’s and con’s of having an IV (and is there a safer alternative)?

 First off — who am I, and why do I know this?
 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I’m excited to give you some tips on if an IV needs to be on your birth plan.

 I also have a very helpful Youtube Video where I go into this more.

 Why do you need an IV in labor?

 Essentially an IV gives us a port into your veins should we need one.